-Often people who rally against federal deficit spending compare the Federal Budget to a household budget.
+People who rally against federal deficit spending often compare the Federal Budget to a household budget.
 "A family should never spend more than it can afford," they say.
 "Our government shouldn't either."

-The analogy is not perfect because the rules that governments follow when paying bills are somewhat different than the rules a family must follow.
+The analogy is generaly not accurate because the rules that governments follow when paying bills are somewhat different than the rules a family must follow.
 But I think the analogy can help us understand an important economic concept that may not be so obvious at first glance.

 The first thing many young people do after graduating high school is invest in their education.
 This usually means placing themselves deep in debt (student loans) without having a job that will support that debt.
 But most people consider that debt acceptable.
 The hope is that a little investment now will pay off with a better outcome later on.